Creating fonts from Public Domain reference

 Then go through the newly added slots, copying the Glyph Name into Unicode Char for each.

-For example, here you can see that À (Agrave, U+00c0) glyph is created using A (U+0041) and ◌̀ (combining grave accent, U+0300) glyphs.
-We already have the separate grave accent glyph though (U+0060), and we can employ it to do double job for us.
-Open its Glyph Info… (Ctrl+I) and add an entry in the Alternate Unicode Encodings / Variation Selectors table, with U+0300 entry.
+For example, here you can see that the À (Agrave, U+00c0) glyph is created using A (U+0041) and ◌̀ (combining grave accent, U+0300) glyphs.
+We already have the separate grave accent glyph, though (U+0060), and we can employ it to do a double job for us.
+Open its Glyph Info… (Ctrl+I) and add an entry in the Alternate Unicode Encodings / Variation Selectors table, with a U+0300 entry.

 Here are the encodings for the accents I've used: